-The income tax expense for the year comprises current income tax expense and deferred income tax expense.
+The current tax for the year comprises current income tax expense and deferred income tax expense.

 Current income tax expense charged to profit or loss is the tax payable on taxable income.
 Current tax liabilities/(assets) are measured as the amounts expected to be paid to/(recovered from) the relevant taxation authority.